 Cullinan is known as the source of very large, high quality Type II diamonds and has produced over 800 stones of greater than 100 carats, over 140 stones weighing more than 200 carats and more than a quarter of all the world’s diamonds of greater than 400 carats.

 Our mines produce the full spectrum of diamonds, including fancy coloured diamonds, the rarest and often the most valuable.
-Cullinan is renowned as the world’s only reliable source of blue diamonds, Williamson is known for its ‘bubblegum pink’ diamonds, and Finsch and Kimberley Underground are known for fancy yellow diamonds.
+Cullinan is renowned as the world’s only reliable source of blue diamonds, Williamson is known for its ‘bubblegum pink’ diamonds, and Finsch is known for fancy yellow diamonds.
 Koffiefontein continues to produce exceptional quality white diamonds of between five and 30 carats in size.

 Petra’s mines continue to produce world-class gems.
 We have mined and sold the following exceptional diamonds to date: